 Section 16(a) of the Exchange Act requires our directors, executive officers and holders of more than 10% of our common stock to file with the SEC initial reports of ownership of our common stock and other equity securities on a Form 3 and reports of changes in such ownership on a Form 4 or Form 5.
 Directors, executive officers and holders of more than 10% of our common stock are required by SEC regulations to furnish us with copies of all Section 16(a) forms they file.
-Based solely on a review of our records and representations made by the persons required to file these reports, we believe that, during the year ended December 31, 2021, our directors, executive officers and holders of more than 10% of our common stock complied with all Section 16(a) filing requirements applicable to them, with the exception of Christopher White, who filed a Form 4 three business days late with respect to an award of options to purchase 20,000 shares of our common stock granted on October 1, 2021.
+Based solely on a review of our records and representations made by the persons required to file these reports, we believe that, during the year ended December 31, 2022, our directors, executive officers and holders of more than 10% of our common stock complied with all Section 16(a) filing requirements applicable to them, with the exception of Rabia Gurses Ozden, M.D. who filed a Form 4 seven business days late with respect to three transactions: (i) a grant of 6,667 restricted stock units, (ii) a grant of options to purchase 20,000 shares of our common stock granted on July 1, 2022, and (iii) an amendment to the vesting criteria with respect to options to purchase 20,000 shares of our common stock granted on February 1, 2021, effective on July 1, 2022.